-The Usage Limit option defines the maximum ISDN connection time for this remote site.
+The Usage Limit option defines the maximum connection time for this remote site.
 The time limit is defined in minutes of connection time and is the maximum connection time per day.
-The Restart Time option determines when the IOLINK router will restart the usage limit timer.
+The Restart Time option determines when the IOLINK-130 will restart the usage limit timer.

-Default: [240] minutes Range: 1 to 2880 minutes or unlimited
+Default: [unlimited] Range: 1 to 2880 minutes or unlimited